 On today’s date in 1906, King Edward VII granted a coat of arms to the province of Saskatchewan.

-A sheet of 12 stamps depicts the flags of the 12 provinces and territories that made up Canada in 1979.
-The following year, Newfoundland and Labrador (pictured with the Union Jack) adopted its own flag, and in 1999, the territory Nunavut was established.
+A 12-stamp sheet depicts the flags of the 12 provinces and territories that made up Canada in 1979.
+The following year, Newfoundland and Labrador (pictured on the sheet with the Union Flag) adopted its own flag, and in 1999, the territory Nunavut was established.

 The flags’ designs – by Montreal artist Raymond Bellemare, who based his interpretations on the official written heraldic descriptions – were produced using the tradition and conventions of heraldry.
-Nearly 5.5 million of each of these stamps were printed by Ashton-Potter Ltd.
+Nearly 5.5 million of each of these stamps were printed by Ashton-Potter.